jangroth/aws-certification-notes/devops-engineer-professional.md

 `RequestCount`|Number of completed requests `HealthyHostCount`,`UnhealthyHostCount`|Self explainatory

+* Elastic Load Balancing reports metrics only when requests are flowing through the load balancer.
+If there are requests flowing through the load balancer, Elastic Load Balancing measures and sends its metrics in 60-second intervals.
 * In case of sudden and very large increases in traffic it's possible to contact AWS and have them 'pre-warm' the *ELB*.